A primal-dual flow for affine constrained convex optimization: An Implicit Scheme

-Below the implicit scheme \cref{eq:pdf-sys-im-x} (i.e., the method \cref{eq:pdf-sys-im-xk1-argmin}) has been rewritten as an algorithm framework, which is called the {\it implicit primal-dual} (Im-PD) method.
-Note that we have no restriction on the step size $\alpha_k$; see the remark at the end of this section.
+which is equivalent to solve the nonlinear equation \cref{eq:lk1-im-nonlinear-eq}. \end{rem} Below the implicit scheme \cref{eq:pdf-sys-im-x} (i.e., the method \cref{eq:pdf-sys-im-xk1-argmin}) has been rewritten as an algorithm framework, which is called the {\it implicit primal-dual} (Im-PD) method.
+According to \cref{thm:conv-im} below, we have global linear rate $(1+\widehat{\alpha})^{-k}$ as long as the step size is bounded below $\alpha_k\geqslant\widehat{\alpha}>0$, and superlinear convergence follows if $\alpha_k\to\infty$.
+Note that this holds even for convex case $\mu=0$.
+In fact, the fully implicit scheme \cref{eq:pdf-sys-im-lambda} inherits the exponential decay \cref{eq:pdf-sys-EG} from the continuous level, and thus we have the contraction \cref{eq:diff-Ek-im} which has no restriction on the step size $\alpha_k$.
+Besides, the strong convexity constant $\mu$ of the objective $f$ is not necessarily needed since one can set $\mu=0$ in \cref{eq:pdf-sys-im-lambda} and this leaves the final rate in \cref{thm:conv-im} unchanged.